Umar-Waseem/cafeteria-solidity-truffle/README.md

 # Decentralized Cafeteria System

 ## Description
-This project is a _*decentralized*_ cafeteria system that allows users to order food from a cafeteria and pay for it using a cryptocurrency.
-The system is built using the Ethereum blockchain and the Solidity programming language.
-The system is deployed on the local ganache test network.
+This project is a _*decentralized*_ cafeteria system that allows users to order food from a cafeteria and pay for it using a custom made token called FastCoin.
+The contracts are deployed on the local ganache test network.

 ## Requirements
 - [Docker](https://docs.docker.com/get-docker/)